Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-lvm-on-luks.markdown

 title: Migrating to LVM on LUKS
 tags: debian, linux
 language: english
+description: How to move your existing Linux installation onto LVM on LUKS.
 ---

 In this post, I'll describe how one can migrate his/her system from whatever